estebanpdl/tik-spyder/README.md

 ## 🔍 **Description**

-TikSpyder extracts TikTok video links from Google's search results and downloads the videos.
-It also supports storing and retrieving collected data in a SQLite database and exporting the data to CSV files.
+TikSpyder offers two main methods of data collection:
+1. **Google Search Results**: Using SerpAPI to find TikTok videos based on search queries
+2. **Direct Profile Scraping**: Using Apify to collect videos directly from TikTok profiles

+The tool supports various filtering options, including date ranges and content types, and can download both videos and thumbnails.
+Data is stored in a SQLite database and can be exported to CSV files for further analysis.

 Given the dynamic nature of search results and the constantly evolving landscape of TikTok's platform, it's important to note that the data collected by TikSpyder represents a sample rather than a comprehensive dataset.
-However, this sample can still be valuable for monitoring trends and identifying emerging narratives.
+However, this sample can still be valuable for monitoring trends and identifying emerging narratives in the information ecosystem.

 To get the most out of TikSpyder, **it is recommended to test your query using Google's advanced search features.
 This can help refine your search query, improve the relevance of your results, and test specific keywords more effectively**.
 By taking advantage of these features, you can ensure that you're collecting the most relevant data for your research or analysis.